MyWhySaputra/BE_Bank_System/README.md

 # REST API

 This is a Banking system API.
 It's a simple REST API.
-You can use it to create, read, update, and delete.
+You can use it to create, read, update, and delete..

 ## Create Admin